 A student’s conduct record is part of his or her formal educational record.
 Conduct records are maintained by the Office of Student Conduct and include records from the Offices of Student Conduct and Residence Life related to the Code of Conduct, and records related to the Academic Integrity Policy (AD 49-20).

 Typically, a Student Conduct Record is established when information on a student is received and maintained by the Office of Student Conduct or the Office of Residence Life.
 An electronic database maintains all pertinent information required for government reporting indefinitely.

 Student conduct records can be reported outside the University as part of a graduate school application, job application, or background check with the student’s authorization for three (3) years after graduation.

 The case file will be maintained by the Office of Student Conduct for seven (7) years after the graduation date of the student or four (4) years from the date of the incident for student organizations.
-If a student is assigned the sanction of Expulsion, the case file will remain on file permanently in University Archives.
+If a student or student organization is assigned the sanction of Expulsion, the case file will remain on file permanently in University Archives.
 In cases where a student is involved in litigation with the University, the case file may be kept indefinitely.
 Electronic recordings of University hearings will typically be maintained through the resolution of the conduct process, after which they may be destroyed.

 Case files for students who have left the University prior to graduation will be maintained for seven (7) years following the completion of their last semester of enrollment.
 A decision regarding the retention of the record may be made by the Senior Director or designee on a case by case basis in the following situations:

 - Students who have not completed their assigned sanctions and have not been enrolled at the University for over seven (7) years

 - Students who have not been approved for return after an indefinite expulsion